Redesigning an e-commerce website and increasing mobile adoption by 32% and revenue by 28%

 Discovering problems affecting the shopping experience

 The clients provided us primary research data which they collected through analytics, ticket records from queries and surveys.
-They identified these data through analytics and user reviews.
-The main problems were

 42%